 Local and regional labs are starting to partner with pharmacies to offer testing at the retail level.
 Comprehensive lab software makes this possible, automating many of the processes required to manage and process tests in a timely fashion.
 The University of California, Los Angeles (UCLA) partnered with a lab software provider to offer COVID-19 tests through on-campus vending machines.

 Vending machines in office buildings, warehouses, manufacturing facilities, and other locations can encourage employees to take COVID-19 tests at the first hint of illness.
 The costs for other tests could be subsidized by the employer’s insurance as an incentive to participate in wellness.

 Laboratory testing centers on three principles: price, turnaround time, and quality.
 Government inspections ensure the latter, so price and turnaround time are the differentiators.

 As consumer testing escalates, consumer experience will emerge as a way labs can stand out from competitors.
 It’s not as simple as putting a test on a retail shelf, in a vending machine, or online, however.
 Labs need to ensure they have the right processes in place to map each test and retail channel to provide a superior consumer experience.

 Fundamental changes are coming to laboratory tests, including how and where they are ordered and by whom.
-Smaller and independent laboratories have an opportunity to stabilize and grow their businesses during and after the pandemic by offering their own end-to-end testing services aimed at consumers.
+Smaller and independent laboratories have an opportunity to stabilize and grow their businesses during and after COVID-19 by offering their own end-to-end testing services aimed at consumers.